 How to use Custom Headers

-Custom headers allow you to configure HTTP response headers for your Framer site, giving you control over security settings, CORS policies, and other header-based requirements.
+Custom headers allow you to configure HTTP response headers for your Framer site, giving you control over security settings and other header-based requirements.

 What are Custom Headers?

 Custom headers are HTTP response headers sent from the server to the browser when someone visits your site.
 They control how browsers interact with your website, including security policies and cross-origin resource sharing.
-Common use cases include security headers like X-Frame-Options to prevent clickjacking attacks, Content Security Policies to protect against XSS attacks, and custom cache behavior.
+Common use cases are headers like X-Frame-Options to prevent clickjacking attacks, Content Security Policies to protect against XSS attacks.

 2. Define the path where the header should apply (e.g., /, /blog/*, /login)